S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/challenges.md

 - Proactively manage resource allocation to accommodate varying workloads while minimizing operational costs.

 ### Load Balancing
-- Prioritize distribution of equal-sized segments of transcoding tasks to each available node.
+- Prioritize distribution of transcoding tasks to each available node based on node utilization.
 - Manage workload distribution among transcoder pods to prevent overload.

 ## Phase Two Enhancements

 - Network latency optimization.
 As long as the system works in a normal amount of time, that is good enough for now.
 In stage 2 we could work on optimizing the system and making it work even faster.
-- Advanced load balancing algorithms based on machine performance.
-For now it is enough to distribute an equal amount of work to each node.
-But it is likely that some nodes will be more powerful than others.
-So in stage 2 we would work on distributing work based on how much the nodes are being utilized.